ZoinerTejada/hdinsight-docs/hdinsight-hbase-migrating-to-new-version.md

 10. Start the ingestion to see if everything is functioning as normal.
 11. Delete the original cluster after you verify everything is working as expected.

-The expected amount of downtime for this process is between 10-15 minutes.
-It will take approximately 5 minutes to flush the memstore, then another 5 minutes or so to configure and restart the services on the new cluster.

 ## Next steps